MikeTV/PositiveTinker/_posts/2019-05-11-post-4pj2hhbkzhtblgtvj4ddf8yr7d4.md

 * 0.1mL[^1] Liquid chelated iron sulfate with 3.5% chelated iron content

 &nbsp;
-Took a while to find an algae growth medium that didn&#39;t either list 18 raw chemical compounds or contain ingredients like Single Super Phosphate that are difficult to find in the United States.
+Took a while to find an algae growth medium that didn&#39;t either list 18 chemical compounds or contain ingredients like Single Super Phosphate that are difficult to find in the United States.
 Finally ran across this one mentioned off-hand by Dr. Cath of Spirulina Academy, [buried deep in a comment thread][1] under one of her articles[^2].
 &nbsp;
 Each ingredient is easily found on Amazon, and often in natural food, bulk food, or co-op / farm supply stores.
 Make sure you get food grade if you&#39;re planning to eat the Spirulina.
 If this is just an experiment or hobby, buy the small sizes of everything rather than optimizing for $/g since the amounts used per liter are so minimal (except for baking soda).
 &nbsp;